- Lead Organisation

 - Project PartnersDe Smet Engineers & Contractors SA, Beta-RenewablesThis renewables project was completed on 30 December 2021.

 The Pentland Bioenergy Project will determine the technical and commercial viability of Australia’s largest integrated biofuel facility, proposed for construction at Pentland, near Charters Towers in North Queensland.

-The global bioethanol market is forecast to grow to 145 Billion litres in 2022 from a 2015 level of 98 Billion litres, creating a need for more biofuel production.
+The Pentland Bioenergy Project acknowledges that global bioethanol market is forecast to grow to 145 billion litres in 2022 from a 2015 level of 98 billion litres, creating a need for more biofuel production.

 The proposed Pentland plant requires a detailed business case in order to secure debt and investor finance to progress to construction.

 Renewable Developments Australia (RDA) aims to develop the Pentland plant into the lowest cost ethanol production facility in the world.
 It would be a landmark project for Queensland and the bioenergy industry as a whole.